malcolm-kee/malcolm-kee/workshops/react-testing/01-introduction/introduction.md

 title: Introduction
 description: 'Why write tests for React applications and objectives of the workshop.'
 date: '2020-01-24'
+updated_at: '2020-02-24'
 objectives:
-  - aware of benefits and costs of writing tests for React applications
+  - benefits and costs of writing tests for React applications
 ---

 Testing is one of the essential steps in professional software development.